nessim-ben-ammar/cloud-vpn/README.md

 3. Optionally run `clients/backup_keys.sh <s3-bucket>` to archive server keys and client configurations to an S3 bucket.
 Use `clients/restore_keys.sh <s3-bucket>`
    on a fresh instance to restore the configuration and keep existing clients.
+4. Use `clients/backup_configs.sh` to download a compressed archive of all client configuration files via `scp`.
+The archive is saved as `client-configs.tar.gz` in the `clients/` directory.
+5. Run `clients/restore_configs.sh [archive]` to upload a previously downloaded archive to a new instance and restart WireGuard.

 ## Restoring Configuration